redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/access-control/pod-automount-service-account-token check that all pods under test have automountServiceAccountToken set to false
 Result Type|normative
-Suggested Remediation|check that pod has automountServiceAccountToken set to false or pod is attached to service account which has automountServiceAccountToken set to false
+Suggested Remediation|Check that pod has automountServiceAccountToken set to false or pod is attached to service account which has automountServiceAccountToken set to false
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 12.7
+Exception Process|Identify which Kubernetes APIs are required if you need to utilize automount service tokens.
+Depending on 												which APIs are utilized, Red Hat possibly might make those APIs available to use via OpenShift.
 #### pod-host-ipc

 Property|Description